 Normal Course Load

-At least 9 credits is considered full-time; 5-8 is considered half-time.
+A course load of at least 9 credits is considered full-time; 5-8 is considered half-time.
 Students typically enroll for 9 credits during the first Fall and Spring semesters, 12 credits for Summer, and 6 credits for the final Fall semester.
-Students must maintain part-time enrollment to qualify for financial aid.
+Students must maintain part-time enrollment to qualify for financial aid

-A student is considered registered only after any needed approvals from faculty advisors and/or instructors have been obtained and classes entered into the computer registration system.
+A student is considered registered after having obtained any necessary approvals from faculty advisors or instructors and having entered their classes into the computer registration system.
 The University reserves the right to cancel or restrict the registration of students who are delinquent in meeting their financial obligations to the University.

 Financial Aid Eligibility